-Below are common questions related to the Calcium CalculatorTM mobile app and its relevance to improving health.
+Below are common questions related to the Calcium Calculator™ tool and its relevance to improving health.
 Research has shown that dietary calcium intake can be a reliable predictor of overall diet quality because of other key nutrients found in calcium-rich foods.
-Learn more about the Calcium Calculator app and its importance here.
+Try the Calcium Calculator™ online tool or order the printed resource.

-- Why are some common calcium-containing foods, such as spinach and sesame seeds, not listed?
+1. Why are some common calcium-containing foods, such as spinach and sesame seeds, not listed?

 Many foods thought to be high in calcium don’t provide our bodies with adequate amounts in one portion.